quicbit-js/qb-json-next/readme.md

 ## The parse-state object (ps)

-Each call to next(ps) updates the parse-state object or 'ps'.  parse-state has the following
+Each call to next(ps) updates the parse-state object or 'ps'.
+A parse-state object can be any object you like and can be as simple as:

-properties:
+    ps = { src: a_source_buffer }

+Upon calling <code>next(ps)</code>, the parse state will be enriched with a complete collection of parse state information:

     {
         soff        // int   - the prior src offset.  e.g. ps.soff + ps.vlim = total byte offset from start